-FAX Machines are quite simple to use; nevertheless, ask for assistance if you need any help.
-Since FAX machines operate over telephone wires, all charges associated with its use appear on a phone statement.
-The Biology Department covers the cost of all local Faxes.
-All long-distance Faxes must be charged to your professor's telephone code.
-As with long-distance telephone calls, you must make arrangements with your advisor to send long-distance faxes.
-Your incoming FAX messages are placed in your mailbox.
-You should have your faxes sent to your resident department FAX machine.
+The Department has a FAX machine (617-353-6340) located in BRB 101 that is available for general departmental use.
+FAX machines are quite simple to use; nevertheless, see Front Desk Staff for assistance if you need any help.
+Since FAX machines operate over telephone wires, all charges associated with its use will appear on a phone statement.
+The Department covers the cost of all local Fax's.
+All long-distance Fax's must be charged to your professor's telephone code.
+You must make your own arrangements with your advisor about using his or her telephone code to make these calls.
+Your incoming FAX messages will be placed in your mailbox.